 These people know what they are doing is illegal and don’t care.
 You can often tell them by their outrageous threats.
 “The sheriff is bringing a warrant around to your house tomorrow.”
 And they often want you to make a payment–right away–by a service that’s hard to trace like Western Union Quick Collect.

 The FBI might be able to find those guys–I won’t be able to.
-The best you can do, is file a complaint with the Federal Trade Commission.
+Besides hanging up and laughing it off, there are two things that can be done.
+The Consumer Finance Protection Bureau has this link for illegal debt collectors.
+And if it’s wire fraud, you can also go here to report to the FBI.
+You can also file a complaint with the Federal Trade Commission.
 That might eventually get them shut down.

 PS Judge Brian F Kenney, here in Alexandria, VA, takes a much narrower view of consumer protections in bankruptcy law than Judge Stephen Mitchell used to.
 I’m saving one of Judge Mitchell’s decisions here In re Gates.
 Also, the Fourth Circuit on attorneys fees.
 McAfee v Boczar 738 F. 3d 81.
 Finally, on only injunctive relief.
 Signature Flight v Landow 730 F.Supp.2d 513 (2010) We can bring stay violations, at least, in the USDC.
 Houck v.
 SUBSTITUTE TRUSTEE SERVICES, INC., No. 13-2326 (4th Cir.
 July 1, 2015).
 Also say oral notice is enough.